-During the three months ended March 31, 2007, certain of our subsidiaries which own Atrium on Bay, our property located in Toronto, Ontario, had transactions denominated in currencies other than their functional currency (CAD).
+During the six months ended June 20, 2008 and 2007, certain of our subsidiaries which own Atrium on Bay, our property located in Toronto, Ontario, had transactions denominated in currencies other than their functional currency (CAD).
 In these instances, non-monetary assets and liabilities are reflected at the historical exchange rate, monetary assets and liabilities are remeasured into the functional currency at the exchange rate in effect at the end of the period, and income statement accounts are remeasured at the average exchange rate for the period.
-We recorded a loss of approximately \$2,000 and a gain of approximately \$134,000 in the accompanying condensed consolidated statement of operations for the three months ended March 31, 2008 and 2007, respectively, as a result of such foreign currency transactions.
+We recorded a loss of approximately \$2,000 in the accompanying condensed consolidated statement of operations for the six months ended June 30, 2008 as a result of such foreign currency transactions.
+In addition, we recorded a gain of approximately \$134,000 in the accompanying condensed consolidated statement of operations for the six months ended June 30, 2007 as a result of such foreign currency transactions.